-- Increased self-esteem: Therapy can help individuals develop a more positive self-image and increased self-confidence. - Increased social support: Therapy can help individuals develop a stronger support system, which can provide emotional and practical assistance during difficult times. - Improved coping skills: Therapy can help individuals develop healthier coping strategies for managing stress, which can lead to improved mental and physical health. - Improved problem-solving skills: Therapy can help individuals develop more effective problem-solving skills, which can lead to improved decision-making and conflict resolution. - Changes in behavior: Therapy can help individuals modify their behaviours in order to achieve their goals or address problematic patterns of behavior. - Changes in thought patterns: Therapy can help individuals identify and challenge negative or distorted thought patterns, leading to improved mood and overall well-being.
+- Improved communication skills: Therapy can help individuals learn how to communicate more effectively, which can lead to improved relationships with others. - Increased self-esteem: Therapy can help individuals develop a more positive self-image and increased self-confidence. - Increased social support: Therapy can help individuals develop a stronger support system, which can provide emotional and practical assistance during difficult times. - Improved coping skills: Therapy can help individuals develop healthier coping strategies for managing stress, which can lead to improved mental and physical health. - Improved problem-solving skills: Therapy can help individuals develop more effective problem-solving skills, which can lead to improved decision-making and conflict resolution. - Changes in behavior: Therapy can help individuals modify their behaviors in order to achieve their goals or address problematic patterns of behavior. - Changes in thought patterns: Therapy can help individuals identify and challenge negative or distorted thought patterns, leading to improved mood and overall well-being.